Jeff BlumenfeldSenior Counsel

-I’ve also developed a specialty in the field of adventure marketing and serve as the director of communications of The Explorers Club, where I’m also a Fellow.
-Through this work I’ve been fortunate to meet some of the greatest explorers of our time, including Buzz Aldrin and Sir Edmund Hillary.
+I’ve also developed a specialty in the field of adventure marketing and served as the director of communications of The Explorers Club, where I’m also a Fellow.
+Through this work I’ve been fortunate to meet some of the greatest explorers of our time, including Buzz Aldrin and Sir Edmund Hillary, Carl Sagan and Thor Heyerdahl.
 My love of adventure also lead to publishing my first book, one on adventure sponsorship, called “You Want to Go Where?”
 (Skyhorse Publishing, 2009).
-According to Amazon recently, I’m America’s 560,000th most popular author, clearly leaving me with some room for improvement.
+According to Amazon recently, I’m America’s 2.2 millionth most popular author, clearly leaving me with some room for improvement.

 Where can you be found when you are not working?

 Depends upon the temperature.
-If there’s snow, I’m cross-country skiing in southern Connecticut, or off downhill skiing in New England, or Colorado where my daughters live.
-Summer is my favorite time in southern Connecticut where I focus on sea kayaking, trying to restore an old Blue Jay before it sinks on me, and crewing as part of a Wednesday night sailing race series.
-If there’s no wind, you’ll find me on a local trout stream with a vest full of woolly buggers in various colors.
+If there’s snow, I’m cross-country skiing near my home in Boulder, or off downhill skiing in up the mountains where my daughters live.
+In summer, you’ll find me on a local trout stream with a vest full of woolly buggers in various colors.

 If you were stranded on a desert island and could only bring 3 things, what would they be?

 My family, because when it comes right down to it, family comes first.